The holiday season is here. Black Friday, Cyber Monday and other big shopping days are just around the corner.

 Fortunately, a little planning can help you find great deals that allow you to rein in your spending while also giving loved ones the gifts they deserve.

-Following are nine easy ways to cut the cost of holiday shopping.
+Following are some easy ways to cut the cost of holiday shopping.

 Purchase — or earn — discounted retail gift cards